An Instrument, the Orchestra, and Silence

 Playing an instrument, does the marketing manager sense the composer’s intention?
 Is the audience involved, are the users drawn from wherever they are?
 Was the right ensemble chosen?

-With the SCOOP platform, SCOOP & SPOON provides an orchestra with a comprehensive guide to its use in the form of the Open and Integrated Marketing Methodology (OIMM).
+With the SCOOP platform, SCOOP & SPOON provides an orchestra with a comprehensive guide to its use in the form of the Integrated and Open Marketing Methodology (IOMM).

 If the marketing goals are preceded as a conductor, if the marketing strategy is used as a composition, the stars may shine on stage, the work may be interpreted by different ensembles.
 And between the silence: a force that inspires people.